ChrisLeon84/PDF-Research/README.md

 # PDF-Research
-Code used in research on Parton Distribution Functions
+Code used in research on Parton Distribution Functions.
+Was used for my thesis and in the following publications: